dlu-ch/dlb/doc/cmd_tool.rst

    A :class:`dlb.cmd.Tool.DependencyRole` which describes an input dependency of a tool.

-   The tool is not executed if such a dependency (e.g. a file) does not exist.
-   The tool must be rerun if it (e.g. the content of a file) has changed compared to the state before it was executed.
+   The :term:`tool instance` must be rerun if it (e.g. the content of a file) has changed compared to the state before it was executed.

 .. class:: dlb.cmd.Tool.Intermediate

    A :class:`dlb.cmd.Tool.DependencyRole` which describes an intermediate dependency of a tool.

-   Such a dependency (e.g. a directory for caching) is expected not to be accessed while the tool is executed.
+   Such a dependency (e.g. a directory for caching) is expected not to be accessed while the tool instance is running.

 .. class:: dlb.cmd.Tool.Output

    A :class:`dlb.cmd.Tool.DependencyRole` which describes an output dependency of a tool.

-   The dependency (e.g. a file) is removed before the tool is not executed.
+   The dependency (e.g. a file) is removed before the tool instance starts running if it exists.
    After the execution of the tool it must exist.

-These classes are used for structure only; the have no meaningful attribute or methods.
+These classes are used for structure only; they have no meaningful attributes or methods.
 Concrete dependencies can only be assigned to *concrete dependency roles*.
 The according classes are inner classes of :class:`dlb.cmd.Tool.Input`, :class:`dlb.cmd.Tool.Intermediate` and :class:`dlb.cmd.Tool.Output` and derived from these.